Dak0r/Chinese-SimRacing-14Bit-Handbrake-Custom-Firmware-Arduino-Sketch/README.md

 # About

 Within the handbrake there's a simple PCB with an Arduino Pro Micro and a Hall Sensor.

-On Version 3.0 of the Handbrake PCB the hall sensor is conntector to GND, VCC and A2.
-The PCB some anotherlead to pin 10, but it's not connected.
+On the pcb titled *version 3.0* the hall sensor is conntector to GND, VCC and A2.
+The PCB some has another lead to pin 10, but it's not connected to anything else, due to a missing resistor.
-Pin 3 and pin 1 were also connected on my board, but there are no leads going anywhere, so I assume they are just for stabilization.
+Pin 3 and pin 1 of the arduino were also soldered on my board, but there are no leads going anywhere.
+To be sure I measured both and found that they are not connected to anything that's measurable on the pcb.
+I assume they are just soldered for stabilization.

 <img src="14bit%20v3%20images/pcb_v3_top_anot.jpg?raw=true" width="350" alt="Top View of the v3 PCB"/>